trax-project/moodle-trax-logs/docs/en/tech.md

 In this class, you must implement the "statement()" function, which returns the Statement to be sent to the LRS, given a Moodle event which is stored in "$this->event".

-Your implementation should use some available services:
+Your implementation should use the following services:
 * $this->actors, which generates actors given a type and a Moodle ID,
 * $this->verbs, which generates verbs given their code,
 * $this->activities, which generates activities given a type and a Moodle ID.